 If you were born after 1970 you may think that Campagnolo is the final word when it comes to Italian bicycle components.
 However nothing is further from the truth as Italy had many great component manufacturers long before Tulio Campagnolo filed his first patent for the quick-release hub mechanism in 1933.
 Working out of the back of his father’s hardware store in those early years, Tulio’s first employee didn’t come on board until 1940 and with the second world war on the doorstop, Campagnolo was on hold until the fighting was over in 1945.
 And it was not until the 50’s that Campagnolo really hit their stride as a manufacturer with the Gran Sport derailleur, culminating almost two decades later with a full ‘gruppo’ in 1968.

 So who were the bicycle component makers before Campagnolo became the powerhouse that we know today.
-Well, there were many high-quality Italian manufacturers supplying parts to Legnano, Bianchi, Torpado, Atala, Maino, Umberto Dei and a host of other brands.
+Well, there were many high-quality Italian manufacturers supplying parts to Legnano, Bianchi, Torpado, Atala, Maino, Umberto Dei, Gloria, Willier and many other brands.
 The component manufacturers that first come to mind are Magistroni, Way-Assauto, Fiamme, Ambrosio, Balilla, Universal (Fratelli Pietra), Gnutti and Regina and they produced everything from cranksets to freewheels.
 A few survived the financial ups and downs of the industry and the eventual elimination of inter-European import tariffs, and a few still live on in brand name only, but regrettably most of these great companies are now long gone.

 One of the early Italian manufacturers that has always interested me was F.B. or Fratelli Brivio S.A., (translated: Brivio Brothers Inc.) located at 9 Viale Italia, Brescia.
 Camino Brivio patented the three-piece hub using aluminium flanges and a steel shank in 1931, two years before Tulio Campagnolo filed his patent for the quick release mechanism in 1933.
 These new F.B. three-piece hubs were light and extremely well made.